HISPlayer/UnityWebGL-SDK/webrtc.md

 #### protected virtual void EventEndOfContent(HISPlayerEventInfo eventInfo)
 Override this method to add custom logic when **HISPlayerEvent.HISPlayer_EVENT_END_OF_CONTENT** is triggered.
 This event occurs whenever an internal playback reaches the end of the video content.

+### Non-virtual functions
+These functions can’t be overridden and they can be used only inside the inherited script.
+If it’s needed to use some of these functions in the Unity scene, for example with buttons, it is needed to create a public function that connects the button with the API.

+#### void Play(int playerIndex)
+Play a certain stream giving a **playerIndex**.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

+#### void Pause(int playerIndex)
+Pause a certain stream giving a **playerIndex**.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

+#### void SetVolume(int playerIndex, float volume)
+Modify the volume of a certain stream giving a **playerIndex**.
+The **volume** of the track value ranges between 0.0f and 1.0f.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
+Call this API after having interaction with the web page/screen, otherwise audio will not play on WebGL due to browser autoplay policy.